01binary/investment-casting/README.md

 After you "chase" the wax pattern by removing any vents and supports with a wax pen, attach it to a rubber base using sprues.
 When you invest the flask later, the rubber base will give the top of the flask a funnel shape for pouring metal.

 You can sprue patterns faster by using bulk-extruded wax sprues and breaking off pieces of any required length.
-Connecting sprues to the rubber base and the model with “sticky wax” will also reduce re-work and form stronger connections.
+Connecting sprues to the rubber base and the model with "sticky wax" will also reduce re-work and form stronger connections.
 A poorly attached wax pattern will break off the base and float to the surface as the flask is being invested.

-Use fewer sprues and place them at strategic points (“gates”) following thin sections, which will give the metal alternate pathways for filling the mold before solidifying.
+Use fewer sprues and place them at strategic points ("gates") following thin sections, which will give the metal alternate pathways for filling the mold before solidifying.
 Placing too many gates in close proximity will cause turbulence from several streams of molten metal colliding under pressure and wasting energy otherwise used to fill mold details, which will result in incomplete fills.
-Turbulence can also break off small internal features of the mold and they will end up being embedded in the casting as “inclusions”.
+Turbulence can also break off small internal features of the mold and they will end up being embedded in the casting as "inclusions".

 ## Selecting investment